Companies looking to buy Weather Protection

 weatherXchange is NOT involved in this stage.

-Request Settlement Data and Calculation Services
+Request Settlement Data

 The Protection Seller or Broker-Advisor with whom you deal will enter your trade details into the Speedwell Settlement Services portal for the purpose of generating the official feed of weather data necessary to calculate the value of the contract ("Settlement Data").This is a separate service provided by Speedwell Settlement Services Limited.
 You and the Hedge Provider will be able to track the contract on this portal.
 You will be able to see the weather data as it comes in and the calculation of the actual value of the deal.